TomC-93/VLR/Cone_Traits_2023/ReadME.md

 The data and code in this repository are freely accessible, however must be correctly cited in all future uses.

-If files are not the most recent version and you would like to see the most recent version, contact Thomas Carlin at Tom.Carlin@ScionResearch.com
+If files are not the most recent version and you would like to see the most recent version, please contact Thomas Carlin at Tom.Carlin@ScionResearch.com

 ## Citing this work